Morningstar88/Salt-Water-Battery/README.md

 ## Voltaic Cells

+- Current flows out of the cathode.
+A useful mnemonic for remembering this is CCD: Cathode Current Departs.
 - Copper is an anode.
 An element that gains electrons are used as anode, and those lose electrons used as cathode
 - Some metals lose electrons more readily than other metals.
 - This can be exploited to produce a flow of electrons from one piece of metal to another.